kaisersoftapps/docs/docs/team-voice/rest-api/index.md

 - `workspace` (required): Project key in Jira and Space id in Confluence
 - `content` (required): Issue key for Jira and page id in Confluence
 - `container` (required for Confluence only): Empty in Jira and macro id in Confluence
+- `expand` (optional): Use the value 'results' to retrieve polls that include calculated results.

 **Example for Jira version:**